ranfysvalle02/running-the-table/geopolitics.md

-# The Long Game
+# The Mechanics of Certainty

 ![](bg.png)

-### The Long Game: Empires, Revolutions, and the Prediction Engines That Start Wars
+### The Mechanics of Certainty: Why Every Side Thinks It's Obvious — And What That Costs

 ---